What I Offer

 I am a registered Dance Movement Psychotherapist (DMP), a private practitioner, clinical supervisor, Certified Movement Analyst and movement teacher.
 I offer movement psychotherapy sessions using an Integrative approach of Humanistic theories to both individuals and groups and offer supervision to trainee therapists, therapists and other healthcare professionals.
 I create specialist individual or group Laban Movement Analysis (LMA) and movement observation sessions for educational purposes, continued professional development (CPD) and personal development.

-Currently I work as a Dance Movement Psychotherapist (DMP) in NHS IAPT (Improving Access to Psychological Therapies) and primary care where I facilitate groups for medically unexplained symptoms.
+I worked as a Dance Movement Psychotherapist for eight and a half years in secondary care in the NHS; inpatient & community acute adult mental health, continuing care in severe dementia and in primary care, IAPT (Improving Access to Psychological Therapies), facilitating groups for people with medically unexplained symptoms.
 As a teacher, I facilitate different DMP (Foundation and MA) workshops in higher education.

 Other clinical experience since 2006 includes: adult and child mental health, severe dementia, acute adult mental health, learning disabilities, chronic depression, medically unexplained symptoms, eating disorders and forensics.